 MA students in TESL take one five-hour qualifying examination that is administered on a single day.
 It is given each September and February on the fifth Saturday of the semester.
-Students must submit a signed notice of intent to take the examination by the end of the first week of classes and must take the exams on the Stillwater campus.
+Students must submit a signed Notice of Intent to take the examination by the end of the second week of classes and must take the exams on the Stillwater campus.
 No exams are offered during the summer.

-Prerequisites.
-In order to take the MA Qualifying Examination, students must:
+Prerequisites: In order to take the MA Qualifying Examination, students must

 - have fulfilled the language requirement. - have a grade point average of at least 3.0 on all graduate work taken beyond the baccalaureate degree.
 Grades received for courses used to satisfy the language requirement are not included in computing the minimum grade point average.
-All courses carrying graduate credit, including transfer hours on the approved plan of study, will be calculated in this grade point average. - have an approved plan of study on file with the Graduate College and with the English Graduate Office. - submit an "Intent to Take Qualifying Examination" form to the English Graduate Office four weeks before the examinations begin.
+All courses carrying graduate credit, including transfer hours on the approved plan of study, will be calculated in this grade point average. - have an approved plan of study on file with the Graduate College and with the English Graduate Office. - submit an "Intent to Take Qualifying Examination" form to the English Graduate Office by the end of the second week of classes.

-Exam Areas.
-The MA Qualifying Examination in TESL contains two questions in each of the following five areas.
+Exam Areas: The MA Qualifying Examination in TESL contains two questions in each of the following five areas.